 Tuesday, September 20th, is our first school-wide Mass for this school year.
 We will be joining the St. Ignatius Parish community for Mass at 9 am.

 Saturday, September 24th, at 6:00 pm, is the St. Ignatius School Welcome Back Beef and Beer.
-More information about this fun event is available on the school and parish websites and will be available at Back to School Night.
+More information about this fun event is available on the school and parish websites.

 St. Ignatius of Antioch Cub Scouts

 For those of you who need to leave medications at school for your children, please complete the forms from the Health Office.
 Please bring the medication with the completed forms to the Health Office.
 See the Health Office Aide or the nurse (Wednesdays only) for more information.